victor-gp/diec-opensearch/README-en.md

 ## Usage

 - Open [the webpage](https://victor-gp.github.io/diec2-opensearch/) for this (it's ok if it's blank).
-- Add the search engines following [these instructions for Firefox](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox#w_add-a-search-engine-from-the-search-bar)
+- Add the search engines following [these instructions for Firefox](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox)
 - Go to `about:preferences#search` in the address bar and add search shortcuts for them.
 Choose 'diec', 'ca-sin', whatever.
+- Type 'diec mot' in the address bar and check if it works.
+(Replace 'diec' for the keyword you chose.)